 GDPR creates requirements around how personal data is collected, stored, processed, and deleted.
 To help lead you down the right path, Office 365 provide tools and guidance to facilitate ease in discovering, governing, protecting, and monitoring the personal data in your organisation.

 Office 365 tools can help you manage the full content lifecycle, from importing and storing data at the beginning, to retaining and then deleting it at the end.

 These tools are simply not available as standard with on premise solutions and therefore need to be established at extra cost or you can attempt to manage things manually.

 Security should extend beyond the realms of office 365 as well.
-Your transition to Office 365 needs to be secure as the system itself.
+Your migration to Office 365 needs to be secure as the system itself.

 If you are completing an exchange 2007 migration to office 365 and decide to export and import using PST files, a traditional way to migrate emails, then you are putting your data at risk, especially in physical transit between offices.

-Keeping your data encrypted at all stages in transit is a must, so utilise the tools provided by Microsoft or an Exchange Web Services tool like our Migration Monster services for a simpler method of transition and complete all parts of your migration online.
+Keeping your data encrypted at all stages in transit is a must, so utilise the tools provided by Microsoft or an 3rd party Microsoft Exchange to Office 365 Migration Tool like Migration Monster for a simpler method of transition and complete all parts of your migration online.

-For example, if carrying out an exchange 2010 migration to office 365 then both options are a secure solution but Microsoft approach requires a higher level of technology knowledge and the complexity of establishing connectivity consumes more setup/migration time.
+For example, if you are planning to migrate exchange 2010 to office 365 step by step, then both options are a secure solution but Microsoft approach requires a higher level of technology knowledge and the complexity of establishing connectivity consumes more setup/migration time.
 Exchange Web Services solutions only require webmail access to both servers and you’re ready to start migrating within minutes.

 Office 365 does not support an office 365 tenant to tenant migration so their knowledge base will direct you to a Microsoft Partner or an Exchange Web Services migration tool for the completion of a secure migration.